 H.B.
 Warner and Pierre Watkin's characters are, respectively, credited as Senate Majority Leader and Senate Minority Leader.
 In the script they also have names, respectively, Sen. Martin Agnew and Sen. John Barnes.
 Their party affiliations are presumably opposite, but it is never stated which is a Democrat and which a Republican.

 Near the beginning of the film, when Smith is appointed a senator, a joyful crowd sings "Auld Lang Syne" for James Stewart.
 The same song is sung for him by another joyful crowd at the end of "It's a Wonderful Life" (1946).
 [Note that neither film specifically references the other, and there is no appropriate category under "Movie Connections".]

 The trivia items below may give away important plot points.

-Originally, the ending was much, much longer.
-It included scenes such as Mr. Smith going back to his home state and given a parade (with Saunders); the Taylor machine being crushed; Smith on a motorcycle and stopping to see Senator Paine; forgiving him and everyone going to see Smith's mother.
+Originally the ending was much, much longer.
+It included scenes such as Mr. Smith going back to his home state and given a parade (with Saunders); the Taylor machine being crushed; Smith on a motorcycle and stopping to see Sen. Paine; forgiving him and everyone going to see Smith's mother, who gives Saunders her blessing as a daughter-in-law.
 It was cut after a preview audience's response.
-Some of the footage can be seen in the theatrical trailer.
+Two brief shots of parades are seen in the theatrical trailer.